-Hand-written signatures or certified electronic signatures of Resident and supervisor(s) are required at the bottom of each form, indicating correctness and accuracy of the entries on each page.
-Please note that dual-site SVSRP need to have the signatures of both responsible supervisors on all logs.
+Hand-written signatures or certified electronic signatures of resident and supervisor(s) are required at the bottom of each form, indicating correctness and accuracy of the entries on each page.
+Please note that programmes running in two training institutions need to have the signatures of the TWO responsible supervisors on all logs.

-All paper documents should be sent with the corresponding CD or memory stick to the ECVS office.
+All paper documents should be sent with the corresponding CD or memory stick to the ECVS office before the deadline.

-Late, incorrect or incomplete reports will not be evaluated, and the Resident or trainee will have to wait until the next deadline for evaluation.
+Late, incorrect or incomplete reports will not be evaluated, and the resident or trainee will have to wait until the next deadline for evaluation.